TheDWu/Hooping_Journey/README.md

 Plan
     Design Charachter

+    Design in game an option to go 5 positions on the court ( if you are at the top of the key, you hav eoption to drive towards paint, go to wing , go to corner, etc)
+    May change how many positions
+    Would like to add graphic of where you are at

     Design match
         Figure out what the right amount of turns there should be in a game Have a pool off different scenarios that are randomly chosen